nekocode/Items/README.md

 ### 1. Define item view separately.

-Take attention to the parameters of class's generic type, the first parameter is the type of data and the second is the type of this view's event callback (can be interface or class).
+Take attention to the parameters of class's generic type.
+The first parameter is the type of data and the second is the type of this view's event callback (can be interface or class).

 ```java
 public class StringItemView extends ItemView<String, StringItemView.Callback> {